Special Improvement Division (SID)

 Texas Avenue Playground – This project took back the playground for the community, allowing the school to use it for recess and after-school community use.

-Trash and Recycling Container Upgrade Project – This project included purchasing 990 new trash and recycling containers and placing them throughout Tourism District.
+Trash and Recycling Container Upgrade Project – This project included purchasing and ongoing maintenance of 990 new trash and recycling containers and placing them throughout Tourism District.